 Kingfisher - a short film shot on a recent recce trip for our Video Pioneers workshops.

 Next Scheduled Date

-On this introduction to natural history videography workshop we explore all aspects of the production process that make for great DSLR film making: from camera settings to storyboarding, filming your subject with the final edit in mind, and even how to direct a multi camera wildlife shoot.
+On this introduction to natural history videography workshop we explore all aspects of the production process that make for great wildlife film making: from camera settings to storyboarding, filming your subject with the final edit in mind, and even how to direct a multi camera wildlife shoot.
 Then of course we bring it all together in our final edit!

 We start this introductory level workshop with a session exploring story development, shot selection, camera settings and filming techniques at our favourite Bird of Prey and Reptile centre.
 Then we set up a bespoke filming habitat suitable and authentic for the animals and birds we will be working with on each day.
 We have exclusive access to a fantastic range of native British raptors and owls, both static and in flight, in a variety of gorgeous natural settings.
 The birds, and our collection of reptiles and insects, are all perfect subjects for learning the craft of film making....even if it rains!